rikedyp/documentation/release-notes/docs/interoperability.md

 In particular, if a workspace containing one of the following:

-* NET objects
+* .NET objects
 * objects created by `⎕WC`
-* instances of built-in objects (excluding instances of user-defined classes) created by `NEW`
+* instances of built-in objects (excluding instances of user-defined classes) created by `⎕NEW`
-* variables containing the `OR` of, or refs to, such objects
+* variables containing the `⎕OR` of, or refs to, such objects

 is loaded by an interpreter with differing architecture (32/64) from the version that saved it, Dyalog displays `GUI objects could not be recreated; the file is from an incompatible architecture`.
 The names of all incompatible objects are instantiated as plain namespaces, with any compatible contents (such as functions and variables) preserved.